fatum/atom-android/README.md

     }
 }
 ```

-The Tracker process:

-You can use track() method in order to track the events to an Atom Stream.
-The tracker accumulates events and flushes them when it meets one of the following conditions:

-1. Flush Interval is reached (default: 10 seconds).
-2. Bulk Length is reached (default: 4 events).
-3. Maximum Request Limit is reached (default: 1MB).

-In case of failure the tracker will preform an exponential backoff with jitter.
-The tracker stores events in a local SQLITE database.

 ### Error tracking:
 The sdk supports an option to track internal errors to a separate stream in order to be able